Odesii/crapLogo/README.md

 ## Features

--*Generate Logos:* Yes, it does that.
+- *Generate Logos:* Yes, it does that.
--*Customizable:* To a pitiful extent.
+- *Customizable:* To a pitiful extent.
--*Help:* You're beyond it.
+- *Help:* You're beyond it.

 ## Screen Shot
 [Video walk through](https://youtu.be/425WyrySsOk)